 This has been fuelled by the massive financial power imbalance in the medical system (pharmaceutical companies have all the money).
 It has been powerfully catalysed by the weak acquiescence of the medical profession in allowing drug companies to take over the whole trial process, including the actual data — that is, incidentally, a glaring ethical betrayal of patients: but few seem to have commented on that, or even noticed it.

-It is hard to respect the medical professionals who have colluded in this process, a proportion of whom are undoubtedly wicked, greedy, self-aggrandising and dishonest, even if they convince themselves otherwise.
+It is hard to respect the medical professionals who have colluded in this process, a proportion of whom are undoubtedly wicked, greedy, self-aggrandising and dishonest, even though most convince themselves otherwise.

 What do I mean by seriously corrupted data?
 The concise answer is this: data that any seasoned observer has good reason to suspect are unreliable, and which are not subject to examination and checking by others, nor reproducible (see e.g. Pharmageddon).

 If I report that a patient I have assessed was ‘suicidal’ this means little if I do not record exactly what I asked the patient, and what they replied.
 Needless to say, it means even less if I refuse to show my case records to anybody else, and simply justify my opinion by saying ‘because I say so’.
 But that is what big Pharma is still getting away with.